 Everyone always talks about the amazing wildlife but there more to Antarctica than that.
 The history of explorers to the great white continent runs deep and this was a surprise to me.
 Antarctica has many great historic sites and one of the top things to do in Antarctica is to visit Port Lockroy.

 Port Lockroy is the location of the first British permanent base that was established on the Antarctic Peninsula in 1944.
-Today it operates as a museum where you can walk through buildings that has been home to explorers, whalers, scientists and sailors over the years.
+Today it operates as a museum where you can walk through buildings that have been home to explorers, whalers, scientists, and sailors over the years.

-When you’re done inside, step outside to observe the colony of Gentoo Penguins that have taken up residency around the museum.
+When you’re done inside, step outside to observe the colony of Gentoo Penguins that have taken up residence around the museum.